privacy-scaling-explorations/pse.dev/articles/zkevm-community-edition-part-3-logic-and-structure.md

 [Bytecode Circuit](https://privacy-scaling-explorations.github.io/zkevm-docs/architecture/bytecode-circuit.html#bytecode-circuit):

 - Verifies each bytecode has a valid hash.
-It also serves as a lookup table for the EVM circuit to access data of any “index of bytecode.”
+It also serves as a lookup table for the EVM circuit to access data of any "index of bytecode."

 [ECDSA Cicruit](https://privacy-scaling-explorations.github.io/zkevm-docs/architecture/ecdsa-circuit.html#ecdsa-cicruit):